lightscapevr/website/markdown/drawing.md

 * De-select individual things: With the select tool active, click on any currently selected geometry to de-select it.
 There is a pink preview highlighting what will be de-selected.

 ### Laser-select tool
-The tool to select individual or multiple lines, faces or groups from a distance.
+The tool to select individual or multiple faces or groups from a distance.

 * Aim the laser at the geometry you wish to select, click with the **trigger** to add it to your selection.
 If that geometry is already selected it will deselect it.
-* If you pull the **trigger** twice quickly, like double clicking, you will select the geometry adjacent the object your controller is touching.
-If you double-click on an edge that is part of a longer curve, all the edges along that curve are selected.
+* The laser-select tool cannot be used to select or de-select individual edges---you can only point to faces or groups.
+However, you can select all the edges adjacent to a face by pulling the **trigger** twice quickly, like double clicking.
 There is also a **Context Menu** tool to do this.
-* If you pull the **trigger** three times quickly, you will select all the geometry touching the object your controller is touching.
+* If you pull the **trigger** three times quickly, you will select all the geometry connected to the face.
 There is also a **Context Menu** tool to do this.
-* The select tool gives you a preview of what will be selected by highlighting the geometry in blue.
+* The laser-select tool gives you a preview of what will be selected by highlighting the geometry in blue.
+You can move your hand while holding down the **trigger** to select more things.
 * De-select everything: With the laser-select or normal select tool active, click on nothing to de-select any current selections.
 There is also a **Context Menu** tool to do this.
 * De-select individual things: With the laser-select or normal select tool active, click on any currently selected geometry to de-select it.
 There is a pink preview highlighting what will be de-selected.